-Due to their extraordinary qualities, the use of ceramics is experiencing a considerable increase in recent architectural output, which requires it to adapt to new technological and environmental paradigms and to innovate in practically all the stages of the process.
+Due to their extraordinary qualities, the use of ceramics is experiencing a considerable increase in recent architectural output, which requires ceramics to adapt to new technological and environmental paradigms and to innovate in practically all the process stages.
 On many occasions, these innovations are being proposed by the industrial sector through the launching of new products.
-But on many others, these are brought about by the professional sector by having to design specific pieces to solve the needs required in projects.
+But on many others, they are brought about by the professional sector, on having to design specific pieces to solve the needs required in projects.

-Despite the fact that in recent years there has been a boom in significant works that use unique ceramic materials and, at the moment, it is where the most interesting innovations are taking place; the enormous potential that new ceramics provide is yet to be discovered.
+Despite the fact that in recent years there has been a boom in significant works that use unique ceramic materials and, at the moment, it is where the most interesting innovations are taking place; the enormous potential that new ceramics provide has yet to be discovered.

-4. NEW CHANNEL OF KNOWLEDGE TRANSFER
+3. NEW CHANNEL FOR KNOWLEDGE TRANSFER